 The abuse of Aboriginal prisoners with disabilities in Australian jails is confronting, and ongoing.
-In Part 4 of this special 5-part series for New Matilda, Michael Brull looks at the conditions prisoners are forced to live in, exposed in a report written by Human Rights Watch.
-You can read parts 1, 2 and 3 here, here and here.
+In part 4 of a special five-part series for New Matilda, Michael Brull explores the shocking revelations uncovered in a landmark report written by Human Rights Watch.
+Click on the links to read Part 1, Part 2 and Part 3.

 “I have to wear a nappy every day.
 I don’t feel like a man; I feel like my dignity is taken away.
 I can’t use the shower without a carer.
 Last Saturday, I needed a shower and it lead to an argument with the officer because he refused [to help me].
 He mocked: ‘Poor me, poor me, guy in wheelchair’ and downgraded me wickedly.” – Aboriginal prisoner quoted in the HRW report.

 The sadistic way Aboriginal people with disabilities are treated (part 1 and 2) in prison could be reformed and limited with basic reforms and proper training.
 Solitary confinement is used at least in part because prisons and prison guards are not equipped to deal with people with disabilities, though the criminal justice system has effectively criminalised many of them.

 But what is important to stress is that a great deal of the problems ultimately stem from systemic underfunding of prisons.
 They are not funded in a way that allows them to properly care for the people they incarcerate.
 Many members of the public probably regard this with an indifferent shrug, whilst some would presumably feel a vengeful satisfaction at criminals getting what they deserve.